skycoin/skywire/skywire-specs/README.md

 In summary,

 - *Transports* are responsible for single-hop communication between two *Skywire Visors* and are bidirectional (this may change later on).
-- *Transport Setup Nodes* are permissioned to request remote visors to establish transports.
+- *Transport Setup Nodes* are dmsg clients permissioned to request remote visors to establish transports to other remote visors.
 - *Routes* are responsible for multi-hop communication between two *Skywire Visors* and are ~~unidirectional~~ may be configured bidirectionally or unidirectionally.
 - *Route Setup Nodes* are responsible for setting up routes.
 - *Loops* are responsible for communication between two *Skywire Apps* and are bidirectional (**Maintainer Review Inquiry: Configured where?
 Special type of route?**).